 Other STIs, like human papillomavirus (HPV), Scabies, or Herpes can be spread through skin-to-skin contact, such as touching an infected person’s genitals.

-The risk of infection from a toilet seat is low because most STIs can’t spread through casual contact.
 Neither bacteria nor most viruses can survive for very long outside of the body.
-Most sexually transmitted infections need direct access to your bodily fluids (like semen, blood or vaginal secretions) to be transmitted.
+Most sexually transmitted infections need direct access to your mucous membranes (like your genitals, anus, eyes, or throat) to be transmitted.
+This usually occurs through the exchange of infected bodily fluids during oral, vaginal or anal sex.

 One study from Zambia showed that Trichomonas could be transmitted by sharing bathwater.
 It is technically possible for a damp surface, like a towel, to transmit this STI.
 The infected source would need to be freshly deposited onto the toilet seat and then come into direct contact with your genital area.